epfl-ada/ada-2023-project-randada/README.md

 Does the parameters of title evolve through time?

 ### Diversity
-*We will not explore further this idea.
+*We will not explore this idea further.
 Translation of movie titles in English in order to compare them is hard to achieve, and its accuracy is hard to evaluate.*

 Are there any specific parameters for film titles depending on the country where the film was made?
 Analyze how movie titles change when they are translated into different languages or adapted for different regions.
 Do title translations impact the movie's reception?